 Our guide to spring cleaning doesn’t just rely on commercial cleaners, especially for the kitchen.
 Our tips for cleaning your kitchen with natural ingredients include items you may already have on hand:

 - Clean your oven’s interior with a mix of baking soda and water, leaving it to soak overnight.
-Scrape off paste and spray down with vinegar and water.
+Scrape off the paste and spray it down with vinegar and water.

 - Invest in good quality scrub brushes and scouring pads to lessen the amount of energy and cleaner you use.

 If you have any questions or concerns about tackling your spring cleaning checklist, don’t forget to check out our other helpful articles.
 We’re always here to help, so don’t hesitate to give us a call!